amogod/harMAN/README.md

 );
 ```

-Then in your type definitions, you can access the ctx via
+Then in your type definitions, you can access the ctx via the third "context" argument in your `resolve` function:

+`